The Federal Government will Become America's Model Employer for the 21st Century.

 An agency may request administratively acceptable evidence for sick leave used for adoption-related purposes.
 Employees should consult their agency-specific human resources guidance and review applicable policies set forth in collective bargaining agreements for information specific to their agency.

 Sick leave may not be used by an employee who voluntarily chooses to be absent from work to bond with or care for a healthy adopted child.
 (An employee likewise may not use sick leave to voluntarily be absent from work to bond with or care for a healthy biological child.)
 There is no provision in law or regulation that permits the use of sick leave to care for a healthy child, bond with a healthy child, or for other child care responsibilities.
-Please see our fact sheet entitled Leave and Work Scheduling Flexibilities Available For Adoption for more information.
+Please see OPM's Handbook on Leave and Workplace Flexibilities for Childbirth, Adoption, and Foster Care for more information.

 Sick leave may be used only for those circumstances specified in law and regulation.
 The Federal Government offers a wide range of leave options and workplace flexibilities to assist an employee who needs to be away from the workplace.
 These flexibilities include annual leave, sick leave, advanced annual leave or advanced sick leave, leave under the Family and Medical Leave Act (FMLA), donated leave under the voluntary leave transfer program, leave without pay, alternative work schedules, credit hours under flexible work schedules, compensatory time off and telework.
 Agencies may also have a voluntary leave bank program.